aneta-kjeldsen/CSR-SSR-SSG-ISR_presentation/slides/063-isr_pros-cons.md

 - the best from both worlds <!-- .element: class="fragment fade-in" -->
 - quick initial access <!-- .element: class="fragment fade-in" -->
 - great First Contentful Paint score<!-- .element: class="fragment fade-in" -->
+- great UX when browsing from page to page<!-- .element: class="fragment fade-in" -->
 - great for SEO<!-- .element: class="fragment fade-in" -->
-- personalisation is much easier<!-- .element: class="fragment fade-in" -->

 Note:
 - combines the best from both worlds: SSG & SSR
-- in theory pages are immediately available to interact with, on CSR app, users can’t interact with website until the JS bundle is 100% loaded
+- in theory pages are immediately available to interact with
-- SSR can give a great First Contentful Paint score, which improves the user experience
+- can give a great First Contentful Paint score, which improves the UX
+- no calls to server each time when users navigates on the page
-- search engines don’t need to run JS to read and index content, CSR websites get indexed as well, but not as fast as SSR
+- search engines don’t need to run JS to read and index content
-- enables teams to provide dynamic content experiences that can be personalised

 <img src="./dist/icons/fa-circle-xmark.svg" class="heading--icon" />